ShuoYangRobotics/A1-QP-MPC-Controller/README.md

     --name a1_cpp_ctrl_docker \
     a1_cpp_ctrl_image
 ```
 Notice the *PATH_OF_THE_REPO_ON_YOUR_HOST_COMPUTER* must be changed to the location of the repo folder on your computer.
-The argument **--device /dev/input** intends to map usb ports into the docker container so you can attach joystick to the host computer and use ROS joy_node to recieve joystick command.
+The argument **--device /dev/input** intends to [map USB ports into the docker container](https://marc.merlins.org/perso/linux/post_2018-12-20_Accessing-USB-Devices-In-Docker-_ttyUSB0_-dev-bus-usb-_-for-fastboot_-adb_-without-using-privileged.html) so you can attach joystick to the host computer and use ROS joy_node to receive joystick command.

 We set the docker container in a way that we use ssh to access the controller.
 Once the docker container starts, use